Insomniac Games: Spyro (1998–2000)

 Insomniac is the creator of the Spyro series and developed the first three games, Spyro the Dragon (1998), Ripto's Rage!
 (1999) and Year of the Dragon (2000) for the first PlayStation console.
 It is a series of platform games that follow Spyro the Dragon as he progresses through a medieval-styled world.
 The dragon can glide, charge and exhale fire.
 The original trilogy has collectively sold 8,000,000 copies.
 The series continued after Insomniac ceased developing further Spyro games.
 Universal Studios outsourced the game development via Universal Interactive; two subseries, The Legend of Spyro and Skylanders, were then developed.
-Activision Blizzard is now the owner of the franchise.
+Microsoft Gaming is now the owner of the franchise.